despresc/pandoc-metaparsing/README.md

 succeeds exactly on a `MetaString` input.
 However, this decision does mean that a `MetaList` of entries of the form `MetaString [x]` will _not_ parse as a `String`.
 This is most likely what you want, but there is a `weakString` parser given that also succeeds in this case.
 Similar remarks apply to the `Inline` and `Block` instances.

+All of this does mean that our class `FromValue` is somewhat incompatible with the Pandoc class `ToMetaValue` in that `Char`, `Inline`, and `Block` cannot be made instances of the latter class and satisfy